Majhi dialect: Subdialects and geographic distribution

-Majhi varieties are also spoken natively in the districts of Hafizabad, Kasur, Mandi Bahauddin, Nankana Sahib, Tarn Taran and Wazirabad, as well as parts of the Bhimber district of Azad Kashmir and parts of the Jammu, Kathua and Samba districts of Jammu and Kashmir.
+Majhi varieties are also spoken natively in the districts of Hafizabad, Kasur, Mandi Bahauddin, Nankana Sahib, Tarn Taran and Wazirabad.

 General features

 Personal pronouns

 Majhi does not use the second-person oblique pronoun tē̃, and instead uses tū̃.

 In urban Majhi, the plural oblique pronouns tusā̃ and asā̃, as well as the ablative pronouns, are sometimes lost.

 Pronominal suffixes

 One of Majhi's most noteworthy features is the usage of pronominal suffixes, which it shares with Western Punjabi.

 Pronominal suffixes are auxiliary replacements of the copula which act like pronouns.
 They function as a particular thematic role and agree to it in person and number (as a pronoun would).

 The thematic/syntactic roles a pronominal suffix can function as are: